nvashish123/ecs-tasks-tomcat/aws-samples/ecs-task-definitions/tomcat_task_def/readme.md

 The Apache Tomcat software is developed in an open and participatory environment and released under the Apache License version 2.

 ## Using this Task Definition
-This task definition pulls the maintained nginx image from [DockerHub](https://hub.docker.com/_/nginx/).
+This task definition pulls the maintained tomcat image from [DockerHub](https://hub.docker.com/_/tomcat/).

 ### Steps to Run:
 * Have an active [AWS account](https://portal.aws.amazon.com/billing/signup#/start).